 Meanwhile, my Hilton Honors American Express Aspire credit card is offering up 20,000 Hilton Honors points for each person I refer with a total limit of four referrals, or 80,000 points, per year.

 Another detail to note here is that you may be able to refer friends to a different card within the same family of cards with your referral link.
-If you refer someone to the Hilton Honors American Express Aspire card but they sign up for the Hilton Honors American Express Ascend card through your link instead, for example, you could earn points that way.
+If you refer someone to the Hilton Honors American Express Aspire card but they sign up for the Hilton Honors American Express Surpass® Card through your link instead, for example, you could earn points that way.

 To find out if you’re eligible for American Express referrals, head to their refer-a-friend page and log in to see your offers.
 The following cards could be eligible: